Lim Seul-ong: 2014: Collaborations and first self-composed song "U Don't Know"

 In May, Seulong lent his voice for Yoon Jong Shin's "New You" as part of his monthly new single project.
 A ballad song titled "New You", a song about cherishing the current moment and the present love a couple may have for one another, without thinking about the past or worrying about the future.

 On 4 August, Swings teamed up with female soloist G.NA, 2AM's Seulong, and producer/singer Yoon Jong Shin to release Summer Song "Pool Party".

-In the same month at "2014 JYP NATION ONE MIC" concerts in Korea, Seulong and 2 pm member's Taecyeon's collaboration stage, they performed an unreleased new song titled "U Don't Know", which was co-written by both of them, for the first time.
+In the same month at the JYP Nation 2014 "One Mic" concerts in Korea, Seulong and 2PM's Ok Taec-yeon performed an unreleased song titled "U Don't Know", which was co-written by both of them, for the first time.
 The live recording of this song, together with a studio version, was later released in the live album featuring the recording from the concert in November.